Spartan Beast & Sprint Weekend – Seattle 2016

 Sunday morning, I headed back to the race site and started to get ready for my race, check in, check my bag, etc. I was feeling pretty pumped!
 I had naively thought that my race time would be the same as the Rugged Maniac I did back in August (also a 5K), not realizing that Spartan was 10x more difficult.

 In Spartan races, if you fail an obstacle, your punishment is 30 burpees.
 I did 5 or 6 repeats of these burpees.
 I understood why some competitors were wearing rubber coated gloves; because the surfaces all varied, from rocks, to mud, to grass, to sand (the sand was the nicest).
 I had just failed an obstacle (one of these climbing walls with wooden blocks on them) and three guys emerged after me and starting doing burpees.
 They all exclaim “great, 10 each!”
-They all did 10 burpees eachcrawling my way through the swim pit and ran off.
+They all did 10 burpees each and ran off.
 I started yelling at them “WHAT THE FUCK?
 You only did 10!” to which they responded “We are on a team, teams can split the burpees!” at which point I fail the next obstacle (the spear throw) and I start crying.
 Another guy sees me and my shirt and says “Hey!
 You train with Allison and John?”
 I said “Yeah, how did you know?” he says “your shirt!” and then he asks “Is this your first Spartan?”
 “Yeah” “And you drove from VANCOUVER to do it ALONE?!”
 “Yeah.”
 So he rounds up his 2 teammates to do burpees with me.
 I was so thankful for being saved and thanked them, and kept on going.
 I saw them a few more times throughout the race.

 I reached another obstacle that involved scaling a 6-foot wall.
 I get there and there’s a team of another 3 guys and one of them is straddling the wall, waiting for his teammates.
 I look at the wall and say “nope” and proceed to do the walk of shame to do more burpees.
 The guy on top of the wall asks me “Do you want help?”
 I say “No” because I’m embarrassed that I need help.
 His teammates all help me; one guy folds his hands for me to step in, and then I push myself over so I’m straddling the top, and then the other 2 guys come around the other side and one bends over like a table, and says “You can step on me!”
 I ask “Are you sure?!”
 He says “Yeah!”
 Then the other guy stretches out his hand in case I needed steadying getting off his friend’s back (by the way, one of these guys lost his shoe in the first mud hill and did the whole race wearing one shoe!).
 At which point, I start crying again.
 No no, I was blubbering this time.
 I was so exhausted and frustrated that it was far more challenging than I had anticipated.